abhishek7k/phishing-email-analyzer/README.md

 Detailed Report: Generates a comprehensive, human-readable report summarizing all findings directly in the application.

-How it Works:
+How it Works

 The analyzer parses the raw structure of an email, including its headers, body (both plain text and HTML), and attachments.
 It then applies a series of heuristic rules and integrates with the VirusTotal API to identify suspicious patterns, malicious links, and known bad files.
 A cumulative risk score is calculated, which determines the overall risk level of the email.

-Getting Started:
+Getting Started

 Prerequisites

 Python 3.x installed on your system.

 requests Python library.

 VirusTotal API Key

 Obtain an API Key: Go to the VirusTotal website and sign up for a free account.
 Once logged in, you can find your API key in your profile settings.

 Update the Code: Open the phishing_analyzer_gui.py file.
 Locate the line:

 VIRUSTOTAL_API_KEY = "YOUR_VIRUSTOTAL_API_KEY"

 Replace "YOUR_VIRUSTOTAL_API_KEY" with the actual API key you obtained from VirusTotal.

-Installation:
+Installation

 Clone the repository:

 git clone https://github.com/your-username/phishing-email-analyzer.git
 cd phishing-email-analyzer

 (Replace your-username with your actual GitHub username if you create a repository).